 Moving house can be stressful, especially if you’re a first time buyer.
 Between solicitors, estate agents and mortgage advisors, it’s difficult to know which of their ‘must-do’ advice really is ‘must-do’ and which, if any, corners can be cut during a pricey process.

-Recent research by CORGI HomePlan revealed that many homebuyers are taking risks when moving into a new house, simply because they don’t know who covers what.
+Recent research by CORGI HomePlan revealed that many homebuyers take risks when moving into a new house, simply because they don’t know who covers what.
 Here are the top five most common misconceptions, set straight: